sanderroosendaal/spectral/README.md

 **Status**: Exploring the intersection of language design and scientific computing.
 Join the experiment!

 **Note**: Readme written with help of LLM, approved by "roosendaalsander".
-However, secretly, this is just here because I want to be able to claim that I have developed an array language.
+However, secretly, I am just here having fun with developing and playing with my own array manipulation language.